 “Hey Jim, could you ring up this mocha?” she asked looking at the gaunt gentleman with graying hair.

 Instead he handed the card back to me and I accepted it.
 I took it from him with my bare hands.
 I don’t know why.
-I wasn’t following the usual, needed protocol.
-However my mind and body were reacting the way they usually do when encountering such a trigger; building of panic.
+I wasn’t following the usual safety protocols.
+However, my mind and body were reacting the way they usually do when encountering such a trigger; building of panic.
 My jaw was clenched.
 The voices in my head had started their shouts.
 My hands and tongue were tingling.
 The voices were now chanting in unison.

 So instead of continuing to the door to exit, I walked up to the station where the sweeteners, cream, stirrers and napkins were located.
 After removing the lid and setting it on the counter with my left hand, I poured in two sugars and then poured in some cream, then still using only my left hand, stirred everything together.
 Then I placed the lid back on.
 After my coffee was ready to drink, I glanced around to ensure no one was looking at me and then I casually dropped my credit card that I was holding with my right hand into the circular opening for the trash, along with napkins that I crumpled to look like they needed to be thrown out.
 This way it would look like I was just discarding used napkins, which was a normal thing to do.
 Normal people threw out used napkins into the trash receptacle.
 I was just doing what any normal person would have done.
 I was discarding trash.

 There was always a danger of such encounters in leaving my apartment.
-Despite however cautious I endeavored to be, in stepping out my front door, I knew it may not have been enough to avoid an unexpected trigger.
+Despite how cautious I tried to be, in stepping out my front door, I knew there was still risk of encountering an unexpected trigger.
 I couldn’t not leave my apartment.
 I had to work and eat and see people and participate in society.
-And anyway, I hated my apartment passionately.
+And anyway, I hated my apartment passionately as most of it had become “contaminated.”
 The compromise I made for continuing to brave making such excursions was that I would avoid already contaminated places and areas.
 I would stick to places I knew.
 Yet as my Peete’s Coffee encounter had just proved, even that safety measure was far from a failsafe.

-I had planned to meet up with my dad for brunch, but had to now change those plans to lunch or dinner.
+I had planned to meet up with my dad for brunch but had to now change those plans to late lunch or a dinner.
 My afternoon movie meet-up with Kelcy would have to be bumped as well, all on account of my thorough cleansing shower would take approximately an hour.
+And I had to account for the time before the hour-long shower and after it, in which I would cautiously undress and dress to avoid contamination in the apartment.
 I couldn’t engage in any social activity or see any person I interacted with regularly in a state of contamination as then they would become contaminated and off limits to me as well.
 For about four weeks anyway, but sometimes it was longer.